-Tips for Designing Cost Effective CNC Machined Parts
+Tips for Designing Cost-Effective CNC Machined Parts

-Drawings and Prints for Designing Cost Effective
+Drawings and Prints for Designing Cost-Effective

 The principal channel for communication between you and your machinist is the technical drawings and print documents.
 This is because machinists are believed to be visual thinkers.
 To make things easy for them and for you to save on cost, spend ample time on your drawings.
 It means you have to clearly communicate in your drawings what you want to see on the final parts.
 Here are some characteristics of the documentation you should provide:

 1. Make sure that the text is bold enough for easy reading.
-Ensure that lines are dark and colors such as blue, light grey and yellow are avoided.
+Ensure that lines are dark and colors such as blue, light grey, and yellow are avoided.
 When you fax or scan a document with light colors the text becomes difficult to read.

-2. Label your parts in a unique way so as to avoid possibilities of a mix-up.
+2. Label your parts in a unique way so as to avoid the possibilities of a mix-up.
 You should also be specific on the material to be used and the finishing.

 3. Specify to the machinist the purpose for the part and how it will be used.
 It creates a vivid image of what you want from the machinist.